Improving labour skills in technical professions

 Jordanian companies have qualified professionals at their disposal in the area of water and energy efficiency.

-Working specifically in the field of water and energy efficiency, the project is addressing the mismatch between the supply and demand for technically skilled labour by enhancing vocational training opportunities and human capacity building services, while assisting institutions in the field of vocational training to fulfil their mandate.
+Working specifically in the field of water and energy efficiency, the project is addressing the mismatch between the supply and demand for technically skilled labour.

 By providing training at different levels for both skilled and semi-skilled workers and for craftspeople, the project is building capacities within the water and energy sectors.
-New graduates should also gain the right qualifications to fulfil the duties and tasks required of them in the labour market, thereby improving their employability, too.
-These improvements in the professional and entrepreneurial skills of both adults and young people also serve to enhance the image of blue-collar jobs.
+New graduates should also gain good qualifications to fulfil the duties and tasks required of them in the labour market.
+These improvements in the professional and entrepreneurial skills of both adults and youth also serve to enhance the image of jobs in the construction sector.

-Together with the NSSC, the programme developed five short- and long-term training programmes.
-So far, under the umbrella of the project, around 650 people improved their employability during several rounds of short-term trainings for technicians, engineers and supervisors on Water Network Maintenance, photovoltaic (PV) installation and maintenance and domestic electrical installation and in long-term vocational training programmes on plumbing and solar heating.
-Furthermore, around 120 trainers improved their qualifications within training of fellow trainers.
+Together with the NSSC, the programme developed five short and long-term training programmes.
+More than 1,200 people improved their employability in short-term trainings for technicians, engineers and supervisors for water network maintenance, photovoltaic (PV) installation and maintenance and domestic electrical installation.
+Long-term training programmes were held for plumbing, solar heating and PV installation and maintenance.
+Furthermore, more than 200 trainers and in-company instructors improved their qualifications within training of fellow trainers.
 The aforementioned technical professions also provided didactic training.